lithops-cloud/lithops/docs/source/cli.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Deletes all runtimes created/deployed in the compute backend that
-matches the provided runtime-name.
+match the provided runtime-name.
 As an alternative, you can run
 ``lithops clean -b <backend-name>`` to delete not only the runtimes that
-match the provided runtime-name, but all them.
+match the provided runtime-name, but all of them.

 +-----------------+----------------------------------------------+
 | Parameter       | Description                                  |